brunogdiaz-zz/Minesweeper/README.md

 # Minesweeper
-A good old minesweeper game
+A good old minesweeper game.

 ## Description
-Currently just created a simple Board Class to create the board
+Currently just created a simple Board Class to create the board.

 Spaces are represented by 'S'.
 Bombs are represented by 'B'.
 Numbers represent amount of bombs surrounded by.